apache/drill/_docs/sql-reference/sql-commands/009-analyze-table.md

 	DROP TABLE [IF EXISTS] [workspace.]name/.stats.drill

-If you have already issued the ANALYZE TABLE statement against specific columns, a table, or directory, you must run the DROP TABLE statement with `/.stats.drill` before you can successfully run the ANALYZE TABLE statement against the data source again:
+If you have already issued the ANALYZE TABLE statement against specific columns, a table, or directory, you must run the DROP TABLE statement with `/.stats.drill` before you can successfully run the ANALYZE TABLE statement against the data source again, for example:

-	DROP TABLE dfs.samples.`nation1/.stats.drill`;
+	DROP TABLE `table_stats/Tpch0.01/parquet/customer/.stats.drill`;

 Note that `/.stats.drill` is the directory to which the JSON file with statistics is written.

 ## Usage Notes

-- The ANALYZE TABLE statement can compute statistics for Parquet data stored in tables, columns, and directories.
+- The ANALYZE TABLE statement can compute statistics for Parquet data stored in tables, columns, and directories within dfs storage plugins only.
 - The user running the ANALYZE TABLE statement must have read and write permissions on the data source.
 - The optimizer in Drill computes the following types of statistics for each column:
 	- Rowcount (total number of entries in the table)
 	- Nonnullrowcount (total number of non-null entries in the table)
 	- NDV (total distinct values in the table)
-	- Avgwidth (average width of columns/average number of characters in a column)
+	- Avgwidth (average width of a column/average number of characters in a column)
 	- Majortype (data type of the column values)
-	- Histogram (represents the frequency distribution of values (numeric data) in a column; designed for estimations on data with skewed distribution; sorts data into “buckets” such that each bucket contains the same number of rows determined by ceiling(num_rows/n) where n is the number of buckets; the number of distinct values in each bucket depends on the distribution of the column's values)
+	- Histogram (represents the frequency distribution of values (numeric data) in a column) See Histograms.
+	- When you look at the statistics file, statistics for each column display in the following format (c_nationkey is used as an example column):

+			{"column":"`c_nationkey`","majortype":{"type":"INT","mode":"REQUIRED"},"schema":1.0,"rowcount":1500.0,"nonnullrowcount":1500.0,"ndv":25,"avgwidth":4.0,"histogram":{"category":"numeric-equi-depth","numRowsPerBucket":150,"buckets":[0.0,2.0,4.0,7.0,9.0,12.0,15.199999999999978,17.0,19.0,22.0,24.0]}}

 - ANALYZE TABLE can compute statistics on nested scalar columns; however, you must explicitly state the columns, for example:

-		ANALYZE TABLE employee_table COMPUTE STATISTICS (name.firstname, name.lastname);
+		 `ANALYZE TABLE employee_table COMPUTE STATISTICS (name.firstname, name.lastname);`
 - ANALYZE TABLE can compute statistics at the root directory level, but not at the partition level.
-- Drill does not compute statistics for complex types (maps, arrays).
+Drill does not compute statistics for complex types (maps, arrays).

 ## Related Options
 You can set the following options related to the ANALYZE TABLE statement at the system or session level with the SET (session level) or ALTER SYSTEM SET (system level) statements, or through the Drill Web UI at `http://<drill-hostname-or-ip>:8047/options`: